mandober/debrief.math/10-numbers/number-theory/number-theory.md

 Randomization is an important technique for creating fast algorithms for storing and retrieving objects (hash tables), testing whether two objects are the same (two files), and similar.

+---
+Number theory is a branch of math concerned with the behavior of integers.
+It has important applications in cryptography and in the design of randomized algorithms.

+Randomization is an important technique for creating fast algorithms for storing and retrieving objects (hash tables), testing whether two objects are the same (two files), and similar.

+Much of the underlying theory depends on divisiblity and primality.